rollup/rollupjs.org/src/guide/07-sourcemaps.md

 title: Sourcemaps
 ---

-Sourcemaps can be enabled by adding the `--sourcemap` flag using the command line too, or by adding `sourceMap: true` to your configuration file.
+Sourcemaps can be enabled by adding the `--sourcemap` flag using the CLI, or by adding `sourceMap: true` to your configuration file.

 ```js
 export default {